Regina Bypass: Scope

-The project is being built in three distinct sections: "Area 1", which will upgrade and extend the city's existing Pinkie Road into a full connection between Highway 1 and Highway 11 in the west of the city; "Area 2", which will construct a new route south of the city between Highway 1 and Highway 33; and "Area 3", which will complete the connection from Highway 33 back to Highway 1 in the east of the city adjacent to Tower Road, as well as further upgrades to the existing route of Highway 1 easterly to Highway 46.
+The project was being built in three distinct sections: "Area 1", which will upgrade and extend the city's existing Pinkie Road into a full connection between Highway 1 and Highway 11 in the west of the city; "Area 2", which constructed a new route south of the city between Highway 1 and Highway 33; and "Area 3", which completed the connection from Highway 33 back to Highway 1 in the east of the city adjacent to Tower Road, as well as further upgrades to the existing route of Highway 1 easterly to Highway 46.

 The route runs west of the Regina International Airport.

 History

 The Regina Bypass serves as a replacement bypass route for the existing Regina Ring Road.
 The Ring Road was originally constructed as an urban bypass route around Regina's city centre, however urban growth since Ring Road's construction effectively turned it into an arterial road with high traffic congestion along some portions of the route.

 Plans for the Pinkie Road segment of the route were announced in 2009, with the remainder of the bypass loop finalized in 2014.

+In 2015, original Pacer Baseball Park closed down to make way for the bypass, the new facility opened in 2018.